elunna/nerfhack-changelog/README.md

 * Snakeskin provided a point of protection in SlashTHEM but that was removed and provides MC2 as a robe.
 * Scythes are a type of polearm that can be used in melee but they have a -2 to-hit penalty.
 * Mortality Dial was an executioner's mace in SpliceHack but it was changed to a morning star with higher damage.
 It also now grants warning.
+* In NetHack 3.7.0, Grimtooth can be invoked to fling poison.
+However, since it was already buffed with a disease attack, this ability was moved to Serpent's Tongue.

 ### Load Brand
 * This heavy sword was forged from load stones and weighs in at a hefty 500aum!